 "Breath of Life" opened in London in 2002 and starred Dame Maggie Smith and Dame Judy Dench.
 It was the first time the two women had appeared together on the London stage and was sold out for months before it opened.

 "Life being what it is, one dreams of revenge."
 Gauguin’s epigram serves as the motto for this moral tale of two women, both in their 60s, whose lives are interwoven in ways neither of them yet understands.
 Madeline Palmer (Shoshana Rihn) is a retired curator, living alone on the Isle of Wight.
 One day Frances Beale (Terri Storti) comes to her door, a woman she has met only once, who is now enjoying sudden success, late in life, as a popular novelist.
-The result is a surprising and profound meditation on what can emerge when a man’s wife and mistress confront each other.

 In Hares’ articulate British comedy, expect witty dialogue, strong liberal political opinions and a sort of reconciliation after each gains understanding of themselves, the other woman, and their shared significant other.